letgrow-dev/customize-wp-head/README.md

 # Wordpers plugin - Set custom head and body scripts

 This plugin allows for custom integrations by easily setting the head and body sections of your WordPress site.

-The plugin is very simple and straightforward, ensuring safety and reliability.
+We keep it simple and straightforward, ensuring safety and reliability.
 The code is open-source, allowing you to verify it yourself.
 You can use it to add google analytics or google search console tags.

 ## When to use this plugin?